CancerDataAggregator/Community-Notebooks/.github/pull_request_template.md

 **Attribution info**

 If you like to be credited for this notebook, please tell us how.
 Suggestions: Name, institution, company, github id

+**List any python modules or other tools that are used in your notebook**

+We automatically load cdapython and pandas

 **Would you like to be featured in our website?**